 Havana Health Care Center is an average-sized nursing home located in Havana, Illinois.
 Our grading scheme was not very kind to this nursing home, as it received an overall grade of F. If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Havana.
 More information on this nursing home's category grades may be found below.
-Its best category is nursing, which is addressed in the next section.
+Its best category is inspections, which is addressed in the next section.

 Havana Health Care Center

 Updated Apr 1, 2023 by Nick Reese

 Note: Havana Health Care Center has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 Get pricing and details on Havana senior living options.Get Pricing

 - Accepts Medicare 1